Three-star 2020 CB James Smith verbally commits to UW Huskies on visit

 The tweet was particularly telling.

-At 3:23 p.m. on Sunday, Washington freshman cornerback Trent McDuffie tweeted, “The stars have aligned,” complete with emojis of a pair of eyeballs and what appeared to be a husky puppy.
+At 3:23 p.m.
+Sunday, Washington freshman cornerback Trent McDuffie tweeted, “The stars have aligned,” complete with emojis of a pair of eyeballs and what appeared to be a husky puppy.

 McDuffie’s former teammate at St. John Bosco High School in Bellflower, Calif. — three-star 2020 cornerback James Smith — was simultaneously wrapping up an unofficial visit to UW.